janikoskela/PublicTransportationVechileTracker/README.md

 # Vehicle-Tracker
 So the idea is to create a library which can support multiple public transportation vehicle tracking APIs.

-#Dependencies
+# Supported APIs
+ - HSL Live 1.6 (MatterSoft)

+# Dependencies
-Uses Apaches HttpComponents bundle (https://hc.apache.org/downloads.cgi):
+Uses Apaches HttpComponents:
  - httpclient-4.5.1.jar
  - httpclient-cache-4.5.1.jar
  - httpclient-win-4.5.1.jar